Stratio/Decision/doc/src/site/sphinx/using-streaming-engine.rst

 Cassandra Configuration
 -----------------------
-**This field is mandatory**

-You must set the cassandra configuration by setting the hosts of cassandra with IP.
+You can set the cassandra configuration by setting the hosts of cassandra with IP.

 Example::